Saiful-Islam45/chrome-extension/README.md

    - clone this repo `git clone https://github.com/Saiful-Islam45/chrome-extension.git`

-   - Now go to chrome extention `chrome://extensions/`
+   - Now go to chrome extention by serach `chrome://extensions/` on serachbar
    - Enable developers mood from top right corner.
    - Then click `Load unpacked` button and upload `mainfest,json`
    - Now your chrome extension is ready to use and you can see your extension.